 AVG is owned by Avast Software s.r.o., which is based in Prague, Czech Republic.
 While some seem to consider the Czech Republic an excellent location for a VPN, we wouldn’t go quite that far.
-Even though the country is not party to the FVEY (Five Eyes) or other major international surveillance organizations, it does reportedly cooperate with them at times.
+Even though the Czech Republic is not party to the FVEY (Five Eyes) or other major international surveillance organizations, it does reportedly cooperate with surveillance organizations at times.

-As a result, we consider the Czech Republic to be a decent location for a security and privacy company.
+As a result, we consider the Czech Republic to be a decent jurisdiction (location) for a security and privacy company.
 It is surely better than places like the United States or the UK, but not as good as some other locales we discuss on this site.

-AVG Secure VPN shares a server network with Avast SecureLine VPN
+AVG Secure VPN shares servers with Avast SecureLine VPN

 No review of AVG Secure VPN is complete without discussing past activities of the parent company.
 But first, let’s cover some background information.